 - Traffic signals/lights.
 If you have any problems with traffic signals/lights call the RTC "Regional" Traffic Signal Hotline: (775) 335-ROAD (7623)

-- Requests to review other traffic issues can be made in writing using the Citizen Traffic Request Form.
+- Requests for a review of other traffic issues can be made in writing using the Traffic Calming/Traffic Engineering Request Form.

 Presumed Public Roads: NOTICE - At a hearing held April 27, 1999, the Washoe County Board of County Commissioners found the roads shown on these maps were presumed to be public roads based on NRS 405.191 and NRS 405.195.
 These maps will neither create nor extinguish a public right-of-way by virtue of showing or not showing a road as a public road.
 The action of the Washoe County Board of County Commissioners may be superseded by a court of competent jurisdiction.